 Contact the Opportunity Council Island County Service Center:

 - Online: reach out through the button below to fill out a form on their website

 - Call: 360-679-6577 ext: 2139 or 2135 and please leave a detailed message

 - In person: mention the “Whidbey Island Essential Needs Program” when working wiht staff to determine elgibility

 “We are honored to be the recipient of this funding in order to assist our community in ways we have never been able to.
 To date, we have been able to purchase fridges for disabled and elders, assist with homelessness prevention for veterans, purchase home items for those moving out of homelessness, support new moms with car seats, assist with medical bills, car repairs, urgent daycare needs and much more.
 This means so much to our staff, who often feel frustration not having funds for the extra things that people need assistance with.
 The program has given us the freedom to help MORE, which is our passion!
 In this critical time we cannot express just how important these funds are.”– Melissa Frasch-Brown, Island County Service Center Director

 About the Opportunity Council Island County Service Center

 The Opportunity Council is a private, nonprofit human services organization that acts as a catalyst for positive change in the community and the lives of the people it serves.
 Its role is to create awareness of the needs of low-income people, engage the community in responding to those needs, and promote institutional sensitivity.
 The Opportunity Council provides direct services, including information, education, and access to resources to assist low-income and disadvantaged persons in developing and maintaining self-reliance.

-Working closely with Island County Human Services and nonprofits on the island, Opportunity Council of Island County administers programs including: information & referral for basic needs, family services & homeless intervention, energy assistance, housing and medical services, and weatherization & home repair.
+Working closely with Island County Human Services and nonprofits on the island, Opportunity Council of Island County administers programs including: information & referral for basic needs, family services & homeless intervention, energy assistance, and weatherization & home repair.